-WG1 will focus on links between the expression
+WG1 focused on links between the expression

 of damaging behaviour, and genetics.

-The objectives of WG1 are to coordinate research and share knowledge aimed at developing novel methods for phenotyping and genotyping for damaging behaviour and health traits, and to coordinate, share and apply research aimed at mapping transgenerational epigenetic consequences of early life experiences, with a focus on improving social behaviour and adaptive capacity.
+The objectives of WG1 were to coordinate research and share knowledge aimed at developing novel methods for phenotyping and genotyping for damaging behaviour and health traits, and to coordinate, share and apply research aimed at mapping transgenerational epigenetic consequences of early life experiences, with a focus on improving social behaviour and adaptive capacity.

 Pigs: The group coordinated and shared knowledge related to development of genetic methods to select for increased disease resistance, and reduced aggression and tail biting by identifying molecular and phenotypic markers.
 It also did the same for research aimed at developing behavioural, physiological and/or molecular tools to identify tail biters or pigs that are predisposed to be bitten, for use in new commercial breeding programmes and on-farm prevention programmes.